bitrise-io/devcenter/_articles/en/getting-started/signing-up-to-bitrise.md

 - "/getting-started/signing-up/signing-up-with-gitlab/"
 - "/getting-started/signing-up/signing-up-with-bitbucket/"
 - "/getting-started/signing-up/signing-up-with-github/"
-summary: 'You can authenticate yourself with your GitHub, Bitbucket or GitLab user against Bitrise.
+description: 'You can authenticate yourself with your GitHub, Bitbucket or GitLab user against Bitrise.
 It brings some practical benefits, like logging in with one click and of course you won''t have to authorize your Git account when adding repositories hosted by these providers again. '